crossigarcia/horiseon/README.md

 # Horiseon Code Refactor Challenge

 ## User Story
-* A mrketing agency that needs their code updated to follow accessibility standards so that their site is optimized for search engines.
+* A marketing agency that needs their code updated to follow accessibility standards so that their site is optimized for search engines.

 ## Acceptance Criteria
 * Source code contains semantic HTML elements